 Melvin the Cement Mixer

 I learned a lot about cement mixer drums.
 The first thing I learned was that it’s very difficult to find detailed schematics of them on the internet.
-Eventually I resorted to studying Nathan’s toy cement mixer.
+Eventually I resorted to studying Alex’s toy cement mixer.
 As far as I’ve been able to determine from these authoritative sources, cement mixer drum interiors consist of a series of semicircles, angled and staggered such that when the drum turns one way the cement is propelled towards the bottom of the drum and when it turns the other way the cement is pushed up and out the chute.

 I made a whole series of Bristol board mockups with various sizes and densities of semicircles, trying them out using little pieces of paper as a cement substitute.
 None of them even came close to working.
 So I branched out and tried some other variations on the internal structure.
 Finally I settled on a helical arrangement of triangular wedges spiraling up towards the top of the drum.
 This seemed to at least sort of work.